-In 2023, all research councils will transition from the Joint Electronic Submissions (Je-S) system to the Funding Service.
+All research councils are transitioning from the Joint Electronic Submissions (Je-S) system to the UKRI Funding Service.
 This means that all applicants, grant holders, research support staff, reviewers and panel members must start using the new Funding Service.

 Find out more about the SBF programme and the new Funding Service.